 Example: Access Azure Storage using the Azure libraries for Python

-This example demonstrated how to use the Azure client libraries in Python application code to upload a file to that Blob storage container.
-The example assumes you've created the resources shown in Example: Create Azure Storage.
+In this article, you learn how to use the Azure client libraries in Python application code to upload a file to an Azure Blob storage container.
+The article assumes you've created the resources shown in Example: Create Azure Storage.

 All the commands in this article work the same in Linux/macOS bash and Windows command shells unless noted.